 This tool is designed to help individuals and the DSPs who support them create opportunities for individuals to make friends.
 A blank copy can be found in Appendix 11-A.

-• What are your strengths? • Interests?
-(You may pick the most important interest and answer the rest of the questions.) • Where are there people with similar interests?
+- Interests?
+(You may pick the most important interest and answer the rest of the questions.) - Where are there people with similar interests? - When do they get together?